asreview/asreview/docs/source/sim_overview.rst

 	asreview plot myreview.h5
 	asreview plot DIR_WITH_MULTIPLE_SIMULATIONS

-For an example of results of a simulation study, see the `Simulation Results
+For an example of results of a simulation study, see :doc:`simulation_study_results`.
-<simulation-results.html>`__ page.

 Simulation options
 ------------------

-The options for simulating are shown on the `CLI <cli.html>`__ page.
-We will highlight some of the more often used options here.
+ASReview provides an extensive simulation interface via the command line.
+An overview of the options are found on the :ref:`ASReview command line interface for simulation <cli:Simulate>` page.
+This section highlights some of the more often used options here.
 When no additional arguments are specified in the ``asreview simulate`` command, default settings are used.

 To make your simulations reproducible you can use the ``--seed`` and ``--init_seed`` options. 'init_seed' controls the starting set of papers to